rodrigocarvajal/biodataclub/meetings/2021-12_hackathon/README.md

 - Participants agree to follow the [code of conduct](https://github.com/pstew/biodataclub/blob/master/meetings/2021-12_hackathon/CoC/code_of_conduct.md).

 ## Misc.
-- Participants will be matched with their team leader approximately one week before the start of the hackathon.
+- Participants will be matched with their team leader approximately three days before the start of the hackathon.
 Team leaders are highly encouraged to on-board team members at this point.
 This will give teams time to complete setup tasks (e.g. read background material, download data, install packages, etc.) so they can hit the ground running on the day of the hackathon.
 - Some programming background in any language is recommended but not required.
   - If you are not confident in your programming skills, then there may be non-programming tasks such as finding validation datasets, cleaning data, creating figures, or creating slides for the results presentation that will still allow you to participate.
 - There are a number of tools to make collaboration during a virtual hackathon more easy.
 In no particular order: